Dental Practice Design Ideas*

 Parking

 • Supply vs demand – How many patients can you service at any given time?
 Per hour.
 Per day.
 In the chair plus in the waiting room.
-What are your peak times and client numbers?
+What are your peak times and patient numbers?

-• Will you be sharing parking with other tenants or will you have a car park dedicated to your business?
+• Will you be sharing parking with other tenants?
+Or will you have a car park dedicated to your business?

 • Compliance/zoning regulations – minimum parking requirements and accessibility/ disabled parking spaces.